HexTree/Knapsack-problem/README.md

 Knapsack-problem
 ================

-Implementation of fractional and integer knapsack problem algorithms - intended as Teaching Assistant's solution for Algorithms course
+Implementation of fractional and integer knapsack problem algorithms - intended as Teaching Assistant's solution for Algorithms course.

+Using C++11